thomas-alectio/AlectioSDK/examples/object_detection/README.md

 arguments of this process.

 ### 6. Build Dataset state process
-The dataset state process helps the Alectio team to generate a reference database with a mapping between list of indices and the corresponding imagenames within your custom dataset object
+The dataset state process helps the Alectio team to generate a reference database with a mapping between list of indices and the corresponding imagenames within your custom dataset object.
-The return of the `getdatasetstate` function is a dictionary. for example ` a dict named trainstate ` that returns the indices in the dataset object mapped to imagenames as seen below
+The return of the `getdatasetstate` function is a dictionary.
+For example  a dict named ` trainstate ` that returns the indices in the dataset object mapped to imagenames as seen below

 ```
 trainstate ={1: "images/train/cat1.jpg,